fermisurfaces/IFermi/paper.md

   and averaged projections such as Fermi velocities.
 - Interactive visualisation of Fermi surfaces and slices, and their projections such as spin-texture, with support for mayavi [@mayavi], plotly [@plotly] and matplotlib [@matplotlib].
-  An example of the graphics produced by IFermi are presented in Figure 1.
+  An example of the graphics produced by IFermi is presented in Figure 1.

 ![Examples of Fermi surfaces and two-dimensional slices produced by IFermi.
-Fermi surface of MgB<sub>2</sub> with group velocity projections shown by (a) the isosurface color and (b) arrows colored by the scalar projection onto the [0 0 1] axis. (c) Spin texture of BiSb indicating Rashba splitting.](docs/src/_static/ifermi-example-01.png)
+Fermi surface of MgB$_2$ with group velocity projections shown by (a) the isosurface color and (b) arrows colored by the scalar projection onto the [0 0 1] axis. (c) Spin texture of BiSb indicating Rashba splitting.](docs/src/_static/ifermi-example-01.png)

 In addition to the Python library, IFermi includes several command-line tools that can perform common tasks such as calculating Fermi surface dimensionality and Fermi velocities.